 Or Product Management (what she currently does) which follows the customer journey and helps websites and apps to sell products and keep customers on the site for longer periods of time.

-Pro Tip: Instead of buying their courses/bootcamps, you can follow their online schedules for the bootcamp and match the days with the Youtube video in order to replicate the bootcamp for free!
+Pro Tip: Instead of buying their courses/boot camps, you can follow their online schedules for the Bootcamp and match the days with the Youtube video in order to replicate the Bootcamp for free!

-Creating an Awesome Network
+6. Creating an Awesome Network Through International Work Experience

 Your network will explode with friends and loved ones from all over the world (maybe even a few exes!)

-Vanessa states that she has someone she cares about in every major port in the world, so if she’s going to Nigeria she has someone, Hong Kong she has someone.
+Vanessa states that she has someone she cares about in every major port in the world, so if she’s going to Nigeria she has someone, in Hong Kong she has someone.